 |Deconstruction||$10,000 - $50,000|

 Total house demolitions cost between $7,500 and $15,000 on average for a 1,500 sq.ft. home.
-Demoing a smaller home can cost less, while demoing a larger home typically costs more.
-You can also have a range of costs, depending on whether the home has a basement or foundation and what it is made of.
+Demoing a smaller home can be cheaper, while demoing a larger home is typically more expensive.
+You can also have a range of prices, depending on whether the home has a basement or foundation and what it is made of.
 Demolition is the process of mechanically tearing down a house or building with a wrecking ball, high reach, or excavator.
 It is fast, and the debris can be quickly hauled away.
 Homes without foundations and older homes can be demolished quickly with this method.

 House demolition costs between $5 and $10 a square foot on average.
-Some older homes without foundations cost as low as $3 a square foot, while some newer homes with full basements cost as much as $12 a square foot.
+Some older homes without foundations run as low as $3 a square foot, while some newer homes with full basements average as much as $12 a square foot.
 On average, most fall between $5 and $10 a foot.

 |500 sq.ft.||$2,500 - $5,000|